BetExChange/Client/README.md

 - The seller’s dashboard should update with the new listing.

 #### Edge Cases:
-- If required fields are left empty or are invalid, an error should be displayed.
+- If required fields are left empty or are invalid(negative number or 0), an error should be displayed.

 ---